 Free-Ride Registration (for participants not taking lessons) will be open until the program reaches capacity.

 - Registration will not be complete without payment.
 Fees are due at the time of registration.

-- If paying by credit card, online registration and payment submission can be completed electronically through our O'Maley Ski and Board Program Portal.
+- If paying by credit card, online registration and payment submission can be completed electronically through our program registration portal.
 You will receive an invoice and printable versions of all completed forms and waivers for your records.

 - If paying by check, please print, complete, and return required documents.
-These can be submitted in person to Mrs. Sumner (grade 8) via the main office at O'Maley school, or can be mailed directly to
+These can be submitted to the main office at each school, or can be mailed directly to